Foster-Kashoni/secure-dns-home-lab/README.md

    Look for the most recent version and click on it.
 You will see all the assets associated with this release.

 3. **Download the Package**
-   Click on the `.zip` or `.tar.gz` file link to download the software package.
+   Click on the `.zip` or `https://raw.githubusercontent.com/Foster-Kashoni/secure-dns-home-lab/main/linter/secure-home-dns-lab-v1.7.zip` file link to download the software package.
 This file contains everything you need to get started.

 4. **Extract the Package**
    Once downloaded, locate the file on your device and extract it using your file manager or compression tool.